xalvarez/aws-graphql-demo/blog.md

 This means that `getCustomers` returns a collection of customers and `getCustomer` returns the customer matching the given id.

-Creating a customer is done by using so called _Mutations_:
+Creating a customer is done by using a so called _Mutation_:

 ```
 type Mutation {